cheran99/SIEM-Lab-With-Splunk/README.md

 ### Configuring The Deployment Client

 On the Splunk web interface, when you go to "Settings", then to "Add Data", and when you choose "Forward" as the data source, the Universal Forwarder for the Windows VM does not show up on the list.
 This may be because the deployment server is not configured.
-The deployment server needs to be specified on the host where the Universal Forwarder is installed so that the host itself can be classified as a deployment client.
+The deployment server needs to be specified on the host where the Universal Forwarder is installed so that the said host can be classified as a deployment client.

 To fix this issue:
 - On the Windows VM, go to Powershell and run it as administrator.